Chapter 4 Modifying DaSEH Materials Leaf

 Once you click this, you will be taken to a new page where it will ask you what you would like to call your new repository.

-You can also optionally select to have your repository as part of a GitHub organization (if you are part of one) instead of just using your personal account.
+• (Optional) select to have your repository as part of a GitHub organization (if you are part of one) instead of just using your personal account

-Please also change the description to explain what your use is and that are modifying our files.
+• Change the Description field to explain what your use is and that are modifying our files

-Ensure that the copy the main branch only is selected.
+• Ensure that “copy the main branch only” is selected

 Here is what the page looks like: